metadriverse/metadriverse.github.io/_pages/SimGen.md

     <img src="../assets/img/simgen/main_vis.png" class="my-image" alt="Image" />
 </div>

-> We show the generation results of SimGen (blue boxes) and SimGen-nuSc (gray boxes) under the same conditions.
+> We show the generation results of SimGen (blue boxes) under simulator conditions.
 Compared to models confined to limited datasets, SimGen exhibits a stronger ability to generate more realistic and diverse driving scenarios.